mavera12/EHR/Generic-Module-Framework:-States.md

 **Example**

 _Please note that, for simplicity, state examples in this document will not include any transition properties.
-See the Transitions section for information about transitions._
+See the [[Transitions|Generic Module Framework: Transitions]] section for information about transitions._

 ```json
 {